skellat/mkdocs-cms/docs/index.md

 Stephen Michael Kellat does **not** presently have an operational personal blog as of October 9, 2021.
 There are no restoration plans for that at this time.

 Literary works by Stephen [are currently available for purchase via Amazon](https://www.amazon.com/Stephen-Michael-Kellat/e/B085MR8Y8J).
+Works are available in a variety of formats.

 ### To Reach Us